Number of Positions per Year: 1

-Under the supervision and tutelage of Dr. Gary Lask, Director of the Dermatologic Surgery Unit and the Dermatology Laser Center, the UCLA Division of Dermatology offers a one-year ACGME-accredited Micrographic Surgery and Dermatologic Oncology Fellowship.
+Under the supervision and tutelage of Dr. Jenny Kim, Director of Aesthetic Surgery, Westwood, the UCLA Division of Dermatology offers a one-year ACGME-accredited Micrographic Surgery and Dermatologic Oncology Fellowship.
 This fellowship is certified by both the ACGME and the American College of Mohs Surgery (ACMS).
 The fellow divides their time between the UCLA campus and the West LA Veterans Affairs Hospital.
 These two campuses allow the fellow the flexibility to learn procedural dermatology in an academic university setting, while also functioning as the primary surgeon for the majority of the cases at the VA.

 The greatest strength of the UCLA Micrographic Surgery and Dermatologic Oncology Fellowship is our incredible faculty.
-In addition to Dr. Lask, the fellow will also have the opportunity to learn from and work alongside leaders in the field of dermatologic surgery, including: Dr. Frederick Beddingfield, Dr. Richard Bennett, Dr. David Beynet, Dr. Joseph Greco, Dr. Vincent Hung, Dr. Malcolm Ke, Dr. Jenny Kim, Dr. Patrick Lee, Dr. Adam Rotunda, and Dr. Teresa Soriano.
+In addition to Dr. Kim, the fellow will also have the opportunity to learn from and work alongside leaders in the field of dermatologic surgery, including: Dr. Frederick Beddingfield, Dr. Richard Bennett, Dr. David Beynet, Dr. Jeremy Davis, Dr. Joseph Greco, Dr. Vincent Hung, Dr. Malcolm Ke, Dr. Gary Lask, Dr. Patrick Lee, Dr. Sabrina Martin, Dr. Emily Newsom, Dr. Adam Rotunda, and Dr. Teresa Soriano.
 We also collaborate with colleagues in Head & Neck Surgery, Plastic Surgery and Oculoplastic Surgery; the fellow has the opportunity to rotate with all of these services to broaden their educational experience.

 The intent of the UCLA Micrographic Surgery and Dermatologic Oncology Fellowship is to train and prepare our fellows for a future career in an academic setting.
 As such, the fellow will play an active role in the dermatologic surgery education of the UCLA dermatology residents by teaching and assisting the residents in their weekly dermatologic surgery clinic, as well as participating in the dermatologic surgery lecture curriculum and journal club.
 The fellow will also design and implement a clinical research project during their year, which should generate either publication or a presentation at a national meeting.